Learning Objectives

 —Platt, 1964

-Platt expounds on two critical points in this method:
+Platt then highlights two critical points in this method:

-• Chamberlin’s idea of multiple working hypotheses, to avoid attachment to a favored hypothesis and confirmation bias;
+- use multiple working hypotheses to avoid favoring a hypothesis and confirmation bias;

-• experiments designed to eliminate (falsify) one or more alternative hypotheses.
+- design experiments to eliminate or “falsify” one or more alternative hypotheses.

 Experimental Design

-Well-designed experiments test hypotheses; they attempt to falsify (disprove or eliminate) as many hypotheses as possible.
+Well-designed experiments test hypotheses by attempting to falsify, meaning to disprove or eliminate, as many hypotheses as possible.
 Typical experiments have one or more independent variables, some factor in the experiment that is set in varying amounts by the experimenter.
 Examples of independent variables include time or the amounts of a particular substance added to reactions or to cell cultures.
-Dependent variables are the outcomes that depend on the independent variables.
-Typically, the independent variables are plotted on the x-axis of a graph, and the dependent variables are plotted on the y-axis.
+Typically, the independent variables are plotted on the x-axis of a graph.
+The graph’s y-axis then shows the dependent variables, which are the outcomes that depend on the independent variables.

 The valid interpretation of experiments requires proper controls.
 Positive controls are experiments with known outcomes.
 Their purpose is to make sure that the instruments and reagents are all working properly.
+For instance, to conduct a pH test, the experimenter can use bleach as a positive control for a base or lemon juice for an acid.
 If an experiment with an unknown produces negative results, but the positive control produces the expected results, then we can be confident that the negative results were not due to faulty instruments or reagents.

-Conversely, negative controls are experiments that should produce negative or null results.
+Conversely, negative controls are experiments that should produce no result, which in science is called a negative or null result.
 They also guard against faulty instruments or contaminated reagents.
 An experiment with an unknown that produces a positive result is valid only if the negative control shows the expected negative result.

 Questions for thought and discussion

-Given that science is a way of knowing about the world around us (epistemology), what are the applications of strong inference outside the science laboratory?
+Given that science is a way of knowing about the world around us, what are the applications of strong inference outside the science laboratory?

-What are the similarities and differences between strong inference and clinical diagnostics (see any episode of House, M.D.), or criminal investigation?
+What are the similarities and differences between strong inference and clinical diagnostics or criminal investigation?

 What are the limitations of strong inference and the scientific method?